NightScript370/nightscript370.github.io/pages/agreements.md

 description: Code of Conduct & Ethics when working with me
 ---

 This contract is a binding set of agreements for whoever chose to work with "NightScript".
-By confirming my stay in a business, you willfully acknowledge that you will abide by the guidelines described in this document.
+By employing me, you willfully acknowledge that you will abide by the guidelines described in this document.
 Consequences may include a consulting with the HR department or a full on resignation.

 ## Scheduling

-I currently attend a College which surrounds a Talmudic study schedule.
-This is my full schedule, on days that I'd be able to do programming.
+- For our intents and purposes, there are ""three"" religious holidays that prevent me from coming online during the months of April-June during those days the holiday is celebrated.
+Each of them last for two full days + a work-prohibition on the eve starting at mid-day (11:30-at earliest).
+While the first two are 7 days apart, the last one is set 7 weeks apart.
+You will be alerted before these days.
+- The same concept of Jewish holidays return during September-October, but all take place within the span of 24 days.
+In addition to the 3 sets of 2-days, there is a 4th holiday that lasts a full 25 hours.
+This will also be alerted
+- Beyond these time-bound holidays, there is also the Sabbath, which prevents me to do any work on Saturday.
+Since its work-restrictions starts at mid-day, Early-Friday & Late-Night-Saturdays are spent on mental health maintenance.
+Availability can be set, albeit only if needed (due to its unpredictable nature, considering nightfall times change every months based on the seasons)

+The other days of the year are when I am expected to work on College courses, each with their own degree of homework.
+Below is the full schedule, as per what our Talmud-study-oriented College set for us students:

 <table>
 <tr>